nik786/kube-learn/ISTIO-TRAINING/security/certificate-creation-rotation.md

 ## Citadel:
-     - Part of the Istio control plane<br>- Authenticates and signs certificate requests<br>- Issues SPIFFE identity per service account
+   - Part of the Istio control plane
+   - Authenticates and signs certificate requests
+   - Issues SPIFFE identity per service account
 ## Istio Agent:
-     - Runs in each pod, assists Envoy<br>- Generates private key and CSR<br>- Acts as an SDS server<br>- Sends CSR and proof to Citadel
+   - Runs in each pod, assists Envoy<br>- Generates private key and CSR
+   - Acts as an SDS server
+   - Sends CSR and proof to Citadel
 ## Envoy (SDS):
-     - Uses Secret Discovery Service (SDS) to fetch certificates<br>- Does not load certs from disk<br>- Uses certs immediately when pushed
+   - Uses Secret Discovery Service (SDS) to fetch certificates
+   - Does not load certs from disk
+   - Uses certs immediately when pushed